roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Deploy a stateless application from an image.md

     You can set environment variables in key-value pairs for pods.
 Environment variables are used to apply pod configurations to containers.
 For more information, see [Pod variables](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/?spm=0.0.0.0.8VJbrE).

     -   Type: the type of environment variable.
 You can select **Custom**, **ConfigMaps**, **Secret**, **Value/ValueFrom**, or **ResourceFieldRef**.
-If you select ConfigMaps or Secret as the type of environment variable, all values in the selected ConfigMaps or Secret are passed to the container environment variables.
+If you select ConfigMaps or Secret as the type of environment variable, all values in the selected ConfigMap or Secret are passed to the container environment variables.
 In this example, Secret is selected.

         Select **Secret** from the Type drop-down list and select a Secret from the **Value/ValueFrom** drop-down list.
 All values in the selected Secret are passed to the environment variable.